-A difference of a few thousand dollars in your asking price may not seem like a big deal, but it can really have an effect on the selling of your home.
-Here’s what to know about overpricing your listing price.
+A difference of a few thousand dollars in your asking price may not seem like a big deal, but it can really have an effect on selling your home.
+Here’s what to know about overpricing your home.

 - Don’t be scared about pricing your home too low.
 The market “decides” the right price no matter what; if the house is slightly under-priced, multiple interested buyers will place offers, and in essence bid the price back up.
 If you don’t care how long it takes to sell your home, then you can price your home higher.
 Just don’t expect it to sell for at least a few months!